Thomas-de-Bock/TarEmu/README.md

  # Compatability
  No game cartridges implementing bankswitching methods other than F8 or F6 will not work.
  This list only mentions some of the ROMS I tried.
+I appreciate any other compatibility reviews added to this list (granted they use the standard bankswitching methods).

  ## Pitfall
  Works pretty well and is completely playable, the only bugs I noticed is the timer starting minutes at 100 seconds instead of 60 and not decrementing the minute timer.
 That and the logs dissapearing off screen a little bit earlier than they should.
 Recomended playing with audio off because of the obnoxious beeping noise (see known issues).